Neavy18/midterm/README.md

 RESOURCE WALL
 =========

-##HOW TO USE GIT
+##HOW TO UPDATE MASTER BRANCH
-1. Switch to your branch (within  VScode)
+1. Make sure you're in your working in your branch (within  VScode)

 2. Make your changes

 3. Commit changes (within VSCode) click on source control, then select checkmark at the top

-4. As long as the code hasn't broken the app, merge to master
+4. As long as the code hasn't broken the app, merge to master (See steps below)
   1. switch to master
   2. make sure master is clean, aka no incoming changes.
 To make sure of this, lets do a pull --> select three dots, select pull.